Find your voice in the jazz tradition.

 Annie’s current focus is her Guardians ensemble, whose self-titled debut released to critical acclaim on February 23, 2024 on JZ Music.
 Centered on an environmentally themed programmatic suite, the album features a dynamic cast of improvisers including Satoshi Takeishi (percussion), Fung Chern Hwei (violin), Vitor Goncalves (piano/accordion), Alex LoRe (woodwinds), Marius Duboule (guitar), and Mat Muntz (bass).
 The project combines Annie’s compositional sense of storytelling and imagery with an experimental improvisational vocabulary, representing an exciting new chapter in her creative output.
 Annie is also an experienced educator, having offered extensive, recurring masterclasses on vocal jazz performance and jazz appreciation as part of her residency in Hangzhou, China.
 In addition to online private and group lessons, Chen was recently commissioned by Beijing’s Ear King Music Company to produce Jazz Singing Masterclass Vol.1, an educational video series intended for students in China.
 As part of her mission to forge connections between distant musical worlds, she is also producing JZ Club on Air, a radio show dedicated to exposing Chinese audiences to the diverse and forward-thinking jazz currently emerging from New York.

 For more information about Annie Chen, please visit anniechenjazz.com.
-For further information regarding the Jazz Travelers program, please email the Jazz Program Manager, Elijah J. Thomas, at elijah.thomas@bkcm.org.
+For further information regarding the Jazz Vocal Lab, please email the Jazz Program Manager, Elijah J. Thomas, at elijah.thomas@bkcm.org.